 Where Do The V8 Vegetables Come from?

 The customer service people could not tell me the exact regions where the other vegetables were sourced from.
-They did say most of food sources are grown in America.
+They did say most of the food sources are grown in America.
 The Vegetable Juice is processed in Napoleon OH and Dixon California.

 In case you did not know, many supplements (and medicines) now come from China.
 Kudos to Campbell Soup Company for not doing this.